Initial D (film)

 Initial D is a 2005 Hong Kong action film directed by Andrew Lau and Alan Mak.
-It is a film adaptation of the Japanese Initial D manga series, with elements combined from the first, second, and third stages.
+It is a film adaptation of the Japanese manga series of the same name, combining elements from the series' several manga volumes as well as the anime's first, second, and third stages.
 The main character, Takumi Fujiwara, is portrayed by Jay Chou in his film acting debut.

 Plot

 Takumi Fujiwara is a high school student who has been delivering tofu to the resorts in Mount Akina in his father Bunta's Toyota Sprinter Trueno AE86.
 He also works part-time at a gas station where his friend Itsuki, the owner's son and a high school dropout, aspires to be a street racer.
-Natsuki Mogi, an attractive classmate, smiles as she walks by Takumi, but she has been secretly going on dates with a sugar daddy who drives a Mercedes.
+Natsuki Mogi, an attractive classmate, smiles as she walks by Takumi, but she is an escort, who has been secretly going on dates with a sugar daddy who drives a Mercedes-Benz S-Class.

-Street racers Takeshi Nakazato of the NightKids, who drives a Nissan Skyline GT-R, and Ryousuke Takahashi of the RedSuns, who drives a Mazda RX-7 (FC), talk about racing each other after they defeat the competition at Akina.
+Street racers Takeshi Nakazato of the NightKids, who drives a Nissan Skyline GT-R VSpec II R32, and Ryosuke Takahashi of the RedSuns, who drives a Mazda Savanna RX-7 Type-R FC, talk about racing each other after they defeat the competition at Akina.
 When Takeshi visits the gas station to issue a challenge to the racing god of Mt.
 Akina, Itsuki (with Takumi riding along) arrives to defend that title, but in the ensuing race, Itsuki is embarrassed thoroughly and damages his Nissan Silvia.
 However, Takeshi is later beaten in an unofficial race by the AE86.
 Takeshi returns to the gas station to ask who owns the AE86.
 Yuichi asks Bunta if he has been racing again; he learns that Takumi has been driving the AE86 for the past five years and has been steadily improving his racing skills.
 Natsuki wants to go on a beach date with Takumi, so Bunta agrees to loan him the car and fill the gas tank provided that he wins the race at Akina.

-Takumi defeats Takeshi in the downhill race in front of Ryousuke, Itsuki, and the other RedSuns and NightKids.
+Takumi defeats Takeshi in the downhill race in front of Ryosuke, Itsuki, and the other RedSuns and NightKids.
 Natsuki and Takumi enjoy a beach date.
 Takumi teaches Itsuki how to race a Trueno he has purchased.
-Halfway down the mountain, Seiji Iwaki of the Emperor Team in his Mitsubishi Lancer Evolution IV, taunts them and angers Takumi to the point that he races and defeats Seiji, causing the latter to spin out and damage the side of his Evo.
+Halfway down the mountain, Seiji Iwaki of the Emperor Team in his Mitsubishi Lancer Evolution IV GSR, taunts them and angers Takumi to the point that he races and defeats Seiji, causing the latter to spin out and damage the side of his Evo.